DeysonOrtiz/memberful-import/README.md

 # memberful-import
-Import users from Memberful exported list to EDD
+Import users from Memberful exported list to EDD.
+There is a sample of the Memberful.json customer list.
+The names and emails have been changed to protect the users.

 This script ( once completed ) will allow EDD users to import customers from Memberful.